Blog

 Yes.
 The two tools are not mutually exclusive.
 Here is a workflow we have seen work well for startups:

 Phase 1 — Validate with CatDoes.
-Build your MVP from a text prompt, publish to the App Store, and get the app in front of real users.
-Total cost: $25-$50/month.
+Build your MVP from a text prompt, publish to the App Store or launch a website, and get your product in front of real users.
+Total cost: $20-$50/month.

 Phase 2 — Export and extend with Cursor.
-Once the app gains traction and you need custom features beyond what CatDoes offers, export the React Native codebase on the Business plan and open it in Cursor.
+Once the app gains traction and you need custom features beyond what CatDoes offers, export the codebase on the Plus plan and open it in Cursor.

 Phase 3 — Scale with a dev team.
 Bring in developers who use Cursor to iterate on the exported codebase.
 You skip the expensive "build from scratch" phase entirely.

-CatDoes Business plan includes code export, so you can take the generated React Native project and open it in Cursor for further customization.
+The Plus plan ($100/month) includes code export, so you can take the generated React Native or web project and open it in Cursor for further customization.
 This gives non-technical founders a path from zero-code MVP to developer-led iteration without starting over.

 This approach means you validate the market before investing in custom development.
 It is a much cheaper path than hiring a developer from day one.